chu-jia/scrollwise-images/image_generate_prompt/d3s2_image_generate_prompt.md

 ── narrativeRole — CHARACTER ARC (how the protagonist ACTS in this scene) ── Frontend question: "How should [protagonist] tackle the challenges in the story?
 Which character arc would you enjoy watching?"
 • problem_solver (User chose A: Problem-solver)
-  Pose & expression: interrupting autopilot — one slow breath, then execute the planned backup with decisive calm.
+  Pose & expression: interrupting autopilot — pause, breathe, then execute the planned backup action with decisive calm.
 • explorer (User chose B: Explorer)
   Pose & expression: noticing the hard-moment pull, then discovering the backup as a safety rail — curious, observational, not frantic.
 • evidence_checker (User chose C: Evidence-checker)